KatePavlovich/pizzabot/README.md

+# Description

-This project was developed for pizzabot challenge.
+This project was developed for a pizzabot challenge.
+Pizzabot - a robot that delivers pizza.
+The task is to instruct Pizzabot on how to deliver pizzas to all the houses in a neighborhood.
+In more specific terms, given a grid (where each point on the grid is one house) and a list of points representing houses in need of pizza delivery.
+Script should return a list of instructions for getting Pizzabot to those locations and delivering pizza.

-It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To run the bot you need to
 - clone this repo